marschall/memoryfilesystem/README.md

 No

 ### Does it work with Spring?
 Yes, there is a POJO factory bean.
 It has been tested with Spring 3.1.3 but since it doesn't have any dependencies on Spring it should work with every >= 2.x version.
+You can of course also use Java configuration or any other IoC container.

 ### Does it work with OSGi?
 Yes, it's a bundle and there's an activator that prevents class loader leaks.
 You should use the `MemoryFileSystemBuilder` instead of `FileSystems#newFileSystem` because `ServiceLoader` uses the thread context class loader. `MemoryFileSystemBuilder` avoids this by passing in the correct class loader.

+### Does it do any logging?
+No

+### But I want all my file access logged
+A logging file system that wraps an other file system is the best way to do this.

+### Is it on maven central?
+Working on it

 Usage
 -----